-Musk’s company, SpaceX, launched Starlink in a beta phase and, as of the end of July 2021, reported it had customers in 12 countries, serving a total of 900,000 customers.
+Musk’s company, SpaceX, launched Starlink in a beta phase and, as of May 2022, reported it had subscribers in 36 countries, serving a total of 400,000 customers.

 But if you didn’t sign up during the beta testing period, it might be a while before you can try out the new satellite internet service.
 Until recently, Starlink’s website had been telling customers that they could expect to get coverage in 2021.

 But as customers on Starlink’s Reddit page began noticing, the arrival dates were being pushed back a full year to “late 2022 to early 2023.”
 That said, users who pre-ordered during the beta phase were still seeing an expected delivery date of late 2021.